About The Guild

 The Guild is the volunteer membership division of the Children’s Diabetes Foundation and the Barbara Davis Center for Diabetes (BDC).

-Guild Members have the unique opportunity to be involved in program and event committees that not only make a difference in the type 1 community, but provide a sense of belonging, fulfillment, and camaraderie within the Guild itself.
+Guild Members have the unique opportunity to be involved in program and event committees that not only make a difference in the type 1 community, but provide a sense of belonging, fulfillment, and camaraderie within The Guild itself.

-The mission of The Guild of the Children’s Diabetes Foundation is to improve the health and well-being of Barbara Davis Center patients living with type 1 diabetes and their families through fundraising, education, support, advocacy, and research.
+The mission of The Guild of the Children's Diabetes Foundation is to enhance the health and well-being of Barbara Davis Center patients living with type 1 diabetes and their families through fundraising, education, support, and advocacy.
 Members symbolize the spirit of pulling together, and accomplishing great things individually and as a team.
 The Guild, with its more than 300 dedicated members, continues with fundraising efforts in the tireless fight to conquer diabetes.
 Since its inception in 1979, The Guild has contributed more than $2 million to the Barbara Davis Center.
 The Guild welcomes you and thanks you for your support!

-• Slide title
+Slide title

 Write your caption here